LivePersonInc/developer-center/pages/documents/account-configuration/special-occasions/appendix.md

     <td>Contains meta data important for the special occasions object</td>
     <td>Yes</td>
     <td>Aray</td>
     <td>This array contains two fields:<ul><li>working.
 This field indicates whether agents are working during this event (and thus the special occasion is just a change of working hours) or whether agents aren't working (a day off).
 This field is boolean and required</li><li>name.
-The name if the special occasion.
+The name of the special occasion's event.
 This field is a string and is required.</li></ul></td>
   </tr>
 </tbody>
 </table>